Neelp20/to_do_list/README.md

 * As a User, I would like to be able to view records so i can plan for the next task due.
 * As a User, I would like to be able to remove the task when its not needed to be in the records anymore.
 * As a User, I would like to be able to exit the application without having to close the browser.

+### Features Planned

+* Simple, easy-to-use application with clear navigation.
+* Integrated Google Sheets storage for:
+    * Add, view and delete tasks functionality.
+* User friendly validation and error messages for smoother input handling.
+* Functionality to remove tasks directly based on the date and task description.
+* Option to exit the application at any time.